solanav/ezekiel/README.md

-# New version on development
+# This is just a demo
 RAT for linux.
-New version changes too much to merge with this one.
-Kept for memories.
+Latest version with full capabilities and working server is not yet released.